practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 <br/>

-An important aspect of software development is **changing the source code**.
+An important aspect of software development is **changing source code**.
 There are helpers in Julia ([TBD] or [TBD] for example, which I didn't test), but this is a weak point of Julia from my point of view.
-The easiest way I found was just starting over with the Julia REPL after every change of source code.
-So, basic software development in Julia should start outside of a Julia REPL loop with using the "normal" _$ julia \<~.jl\>_ compiler.
+The easiest way I found was just starting over with the Julia REPL after **every change of source code**.
+So, basic software development in Julia may better start outside of the Julia REPL with using the "normal" _$ julia \<~.jl\>_ compiler first.